hendra-pratama/laravel-zero-deployment-using-github/README.md

     cat ~/.ssh/id_rsa

-the output is similiar to this
+The output is similiar to this
 ![enter image description here](https://user-images.githubusercontent.com/5717315/157078723-3d298d13-7a4e-4a8f-830a-cc8bf24aee19.png)

-update your github secret paste the data.
+Update your GitHub secret paste the data.

 #### SSH_KNOWN_HOSTS
 Next, we need the `KNOWN_HOSTS` value.
 This will later prevent GitHub Actions from asking you, if you want to connect to your own server.
 (Without the known_hosts value, the workflow will timeout, as you can't manually interact with the workflow run.